tagyoureit/nodejs-poolController/README.md

 =======

-<a name="module_nodejs-poolController--socat"></a>

 ***

 ## Integrations
 You can now (pretty) easily add your own code to interface with any other home automation (or other) systems.
 See https://github.com/tagyoureit/nodejs-poolController/wiki/Integrations-in-2.0

-The "outputToConsole" is a very simple module that echos out additional messages.
+The `outputSocketToConsoleExample` is a very simple module that echos out a few socket messages.
 The ISY sample is a bit more complex and keeps track of the state of variables.

+<a name="module_nodejs-poolController--socat"></a>
 ***

 ## Socat